Welcome to our Governors’ section.

 John welcomes the opportunity to contribute to the work of Pinders Primary which he sees as a genuine community school, striving hard in every way to achieve the very best possible outcomes for our local children and their families.

-Georgina Darling- Parent Governor Vice Chair
+Georgina Darling- Chair of Governors / Parent Governor

 I live in the area local to Pinders Primary with my husband and three children.
 My eldest daughter is 4 years old and attends Pinders Primary with her younger sister, who is 3 years old.
 My youngest child is a boy aged 2 years.